 Hopefully, these tips will help you understand how to build a marketplace app, taking into account the above mentioned limitations.

 Build a Winning Marketplace App — 5 Steps to Success

-If you’ve already read a few how-to blogs about marketplace app development, you probably already know all the major steps:
+If you’ve already read a few how-to blogs about service marketplace app development, you probably already know all the major steps of the development process:

 - market research